Revision Rhinoplasty for a Bad Nose Job

 Dr. Galitz: First, it is most important that your surgeon has the entire story of your desires prior to the procedure, exactly what the original doctor did during surgery, how well you took care of yourself after the procedure, and how long you’ve been healing.
 Be as open and honest with your physician as possible when it comes to this step.
 The more we know, the better we can assist you in the reconstructive process and the happier you’ll be in the end.

-Dependent upon what your issues are with your nose currently, your surgeon will go about laying out a plan during the consultation process.This will allow the physician to address any and all of your concerns while making sure you are well aware of any issues that arise with revision rhinoplasty.
-During revision rhinoplasty, your surgeon will try to maintain and reinforce cartilage support with existing cartilage and bone rather than weakening and excising it.
+Dependent upon what your issues are with your nose currently, your surgeon will go about laying out a plan during the consultation process.This will allow the physician to address any and all of your concerns while making sure you are well aware of any issues that arise with revision rhinoplasty nose surgery.
+During revision rhinoplasty, your Miami rhinoplasty expert will try to maintain and reinforce cartilage support with existing cartilage and bone rather than weakening and excising it.

 It should be noted by your surgeon, that opting for revision rhinoplasty is not a decision that should be entered into lightly.
 The revision procedure can be much more complicated than the primary rhinoplasty and requires a surgeon with a sophisticated understanding of nasal structure and surgical technique.

-Q: Will the recovery process be any different this time around?
+Q: Will the revision rhinoplasty recovery process be any different compared to my original rhinoplasty?

 If you have had a bad experience with your nose job, come see our double board certified rhinoplasty specialist for a consultation.
 You may be surprised to find out how easy it can be to address your continued concerns.
 Call the Miami office at 305-974-0505.